varshika0612/Wallet/README.md

 ./wallet history
 ./wallet logout
 Configuration & Extensibility
-QR Code Generation
+QR Code Generation (Optional)
-(Optional) Enable QR code support by adding dependencies in Cargo.toml:
+Enable QR code support by adding dependencies in Cargo.toml:

 text
 qrcode = "0.13"
 image = "0.25"
-Add the QrCode subcommand to main.rs and call generate_qr() on your wallet instance.
+Then add the QrCode subcommand to main.rs and call generate_qr() on your wallet instance.

-Transaction Notes
+Transaction Notes (Optional)
-(Optional) Extend the TransactionRecord struct in wallet.rs with a note field and update the send command to prompt for an optional note.
+Extend the TransactionRecord struct in wallet.rs with a note field.
+Update the send command to prompt for an optional note.

-Mnemonic Backups (BIP-39)
+Mnemonic Backups (BIP-39) (Optional)
-(Optional) Integrate the bip39 crate for 12-word mnemonic generation and storage to support wallet recovery.
+Integrate the bip39 crate for 12-word mnemonic generation and storage to support wallet recovery.

 Security
 Argon2id password hashing with per-user random salts